jdlin131/JDL_Lab_Notebook/_posts/2024-10-23-JDL-First-Post.md

-new post let's see if it works
+layout: new post let's see if it works
+title: New Post